Attribution- Don’t Worry if You Don’t Know What It Is

 Whether the goal of your website is to drive sales, leads or some other valuable action, for the sake of simplicity, we will refer to that act as your “conversion”.
 Conversions occur through digital channel pathways: Direct, Organic, Paid Search, Social, Email, Display, Affiliates, and Referral.
-Sometimes the conversion will occur from exposure to 1 channel, but often, the conversion occurs through multiple channels.
+Sometimes the conversion will occur from exposure to a single digital channel, but often, the conversion occurs through multiple channels.

 The Conversion Visualizer

 For a bird’s eye visual of how your pathways cooperate with one another in Google Analytics, go to Conversions -> Overview.

 Here you will see how many conversions you’ve driven for a particular time period and of those conversions, how many of them were assisted conversions.
 Assisted conversions are conversions that occurred because another channel played a role in driving the visitor to convert.

 The Multi-Channel Conversion Visualizer displays how much overlap the channels have with one another.
 When you see a lot of assisted conversions and overlap in the visualizer, consider it a signal that “attribution” is worth exploring into further detail.

 So, You Channels are Working Together!
 Now What?

 Since your digital channels are clearly interacting with one another, the next step is to look at the different attribution models to understand their corresponding roles to your success.
 To compare and contrast the different attribution models in Google Analytics, go to: Conversions -> Attribution ->Model Comparison Tool

 Here’s a rundown of the different attribution models you’ll see listed and how they work: